 Fire TV is a little box that turns your television into a do-it-all entertainment hub.
 Watch the movies and TV shows that you want to watch, when you want to watch them through services like Netflix, YouTube, and HBO Go.
 Find and listen to your favourite music from a library of millions of songs, or even play games!

 Amazon Alexa is the new voice-activated personal assistant.
 It's analogous to other similar systems on the market that you may have heard of, such as Apple’s Siri, Google’s Assistant, and Microsoft’s Cortana.
 Echo is the name of the compact household device that comes equipped with Alexa; it responds to many different commands or questions.
-Make your life easier with Amazon Echo!
+Make your life easier with an Echo!

 When you find something you really want, don’t just buy it right away.
 Remember, there are thousands of registered sellers on Amazon; look for someone who may be selling the same product for a lower price.
 If they aren't, you may still be able to find a very similar product for a lower price.
 Then, you can decide if you want to settle for something slightly different, as long as you’re getting a better deal.

 Amazon offers free shipping on many items on the website.
 If your order is made up of these eligible items, you can save plenty on shipping costs, which are often what drive up the price of your order.
-Nothing is more frustrating than finding something on Amazon at an unbelievably low price, and then realizing the shipping costs more than the item!
+Nothing is more frustrating than finding something at an unbelievably low price, and then realizing the shipping costs more than the item!
 As you’re shopping, check if the items you're looking at are eligible for free shipping.
 This will usually be indicated underneath a product’s star rating.

 If you find a great deal on a product you buy all the time (or have bought before and know you will buy again), be sure to buy a few of them.
 Prices can fluctuate so much, but a great deal never goes out of style.

 Amazon was founded in 1994 by Jeff Bezos in Seattle, Washington.
 It began as an online bookstore, offering “everything from A to Z.” As it grew, it expanded its offerings to DVDs, video cassettes, and music CDs.
 Over time, it began selling more and more products, and eventually allowed its users to sell their own wares.
-Recently, Amazon has launched its own line of cutting-edge technology products, including the Kindle e-reader, Fire TV media player, and Echo voice-activated assistant.
+Recently, the company has launched its own line of cutting-edge technology products, including the Kindle e-reader, Fire TV media player, and Echo voice-activated assistant.
 All of these have been generally well-received by the public.

 Amazon is so popular because it was one of the pioneers of the online marketplace.
 It also charged reasonable fees to its sellers, which allowed its product offerings to expand exponentially.
-Amazon also conquered world of book sales by eliminating the middle man, allowing it to offer some of the lowest prices.
+They also conquered world of book sales by eliminating the middle man, allowing it to offer some of the lowest prices.

-Most people use Amazon for a beyond-convenient shopping experience, right on the Amazon website.
+Most people use Amazon for a beyond-convenient shopping experience, right on the website.
 Here are 4 of the many advantages that they enjoy by doing so.

 If you have stuff lying around the house that you don't want anymore, send it to Amazon!
 They'll give you store credit so that you can buy what you really want or need.